waikato-datamining/image-dataset-converter-plantcv/plugins/skeletonize.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None)
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -p, --prune           Whether to prune the skeleton. (default: False) -s SIZE, --size SIZE  The size to get pruned off each branch. (default: 50)
 ```